Wolvinny/fursuit-fan-controller/README.md

 - Shrink tube / hotglue.
 Since the oled will be mounted inside of the head, where it can be humid, the display should be protected.

 You dont really need to have any experience with c or just any programming language in general.
-You do need some knowledge about how to upload code to the arduino but theres tons of tutorials on that
+You do need some knowledge about how to upload code to the arduino but theres tons of tutorials on that.

 You have to use a transistor to switch on the output fan since the nano can deliver a max of 20mA output, the fan i use is 200mA. <br>
 The default i2c adress for the oled i used was 0x3c.
 These displays can also have 0x3d as address, you can find yours by looking at the back side of the panel.<br>